Plain-English FND information, support routes and lived-experience-aware guidance.

 The product is designed to feel serious enough for review, but humane enough for people using it on difficult days.

-Cycle data, pressure, temperature and wearables support the same clinical picture instead of living in separate screens.
+Period Tracker data, pressure, temperature and wearables support the same clinical picture instead of living in separate screens.

 Designed for clearer follow-up discussions, record correction and more reliable pattern review over time.